-On that note, the debt capital markets product group specializes in assisting their clients with raising capital in the form of investment-grade debt securities, such as bonds and loans.
+On that note, the debt capital markets (DCM) product group specializes in assisting their clients with raising capital in the form of investment-grade debt securities, such as bonds and loans.

 The issuance of debt is one method for corporate and government entities to raise capital to fund their ongoing operations and strategies to achieve growth and expansion.

 What Does an DCM Investment Banking Analyst Do?